Analysis of multi-pass pumped thin-disk laser performance with measured disk deformation: Materials and methods

 \subsection{Steady-state absorption in multi-pass pumping}

-The core of our approach is a self-consistent equation in which the locally accumulated pump energy and the effective absorption coefficient are determined simultaneously, fully coupling absorption-, gain-saturation, thermal effects, and spatial intensity distributions.
-Assuming monochromatic pumping into a medium of thickness $L$ and cross-sectional area $A_{p}$, we define the steady-state effective absorption coefficient $\alpha_\mathrm{eff}$ by equating the local pump-photon flux to the rate of ground-state depletion under steady-state rate equations.
-If saturation intensity is not considered, the absorption rate must be re-evaluated based on the signal oscillating within the cavity dynamics.
-Since this approach consumes significant resources in 2D field calculations, it is substantially efficient to derive the effective pump intensity when it is not lasing.
+The spatial behavior of the intra-cavity field within the resonator leads to spatial inhomogeneities in the population inversion.
+We derive the effective absorption coefficient under non-lasing conditions to account for the spatial inhomogeneity.
+Saturation is included so that the absorption and gain calculations can be coupled to 2D propagation.

 Saturation arises from changes in the level of population densities: stimulated emission depletes the excited-state while ground-state absorption depletes the ground-state~\cite{Cross1,Cross2}.
-Because both processes act on the same atomic ensemble, any change in upper-state population that controls output power must concurrently affect pump absorption—even when the transitions occur at different wavelengths.
+Because both processes act on the same ion ensemble, any change in the upper-state population that controls signal power also affects pump absorption, even when the transitions occur at different wavelengths.
 Thermalization of the quantum-defect energy further alters line-widths, cross-sections and population distributions, reinforcing this mutual coupling~\cite{Cross3,Cross4}.
 The absorption dynamics of Yb:YAG can be adequately described by a two-level system since rapid intra-manifold thermal relaxation instantaneously equilibrates the electronic population within each of the $\mathrm{^2F_{7/2}}$ and $\mathrm{^2F_{5/2}}$ manifolds.
-Here, excited-state absorption, cross relaxation and energy transfer upconversion are neglected due to the nature of ytterbium ion~\cite{YbArt1, YbArt2}.
+Here, excited-state absorption, cross relaxation and energy transfer upconversion are neglected due to the structure of $\mathrm{Yb^{3+}}$~\cite{YbArt1, YbArt2}.

-In order to compute the 2D steady‑state inversion prior to lasing, we first derive the non‑lasing effective pump absorption coefficient $\alpha_\mathrm{eff}$, which maps the multi‑pass pump intensity to the local absorbed pump rate and thus directly determines 2D population inversion ratio $\beta$.
-At the steady-state temperature $T_\mathrm{ss}$, $\alpha_\mathrm{eff}$ is defined with saturation intensity in pump wavelength $I^{(p)}_\mathrm{sat}$ and pump intensity $I_p$ as follows.
+Assuming monochromatic pumping into a medium of thickness $L$ and cross-sectional area $A_{p}$, we define the steady-state effective absorption coefficient $\alpha_\mathrm{eff}$ by equating the local pump-photon flux to the rate of ground-state depletion under steady-state rate equations.
+In order to compute the 2D steady‑state inversion prior to lasing, we first derive the non‑lasing effective pump absorption coefficient $(\alpha_\mathrm{eff})$, which maps the multi‑pass pump intensity to the local absorbed pump rate and thus directly determines 2D population inversion ratio.
+At the steady-state temperature $(T_\mathrm{ss})$, $\alpha_\mathrm{eff}$ is defined using saturation intensity at pump wavelength $(I^\mathrm{(p)}_\mathrm{sat})$. $I^\mathrm{(p)}_\mathrm{eff}$ is the effective pump intensity defined by the spatial overlap of the transmitted pump beams during multi-pass pumping.